 My first digital design/architecting venture was figuring out MS-DOS and how to create rudimentary games on my dad’s work computer when I was 7 and would go to the office with him occasionally to hang out.

-I moved straight to St. John in the US Virgin Islands after that and started working for a venture capitalist as his personal “tech assistant” (mostly making sure his Blackberries stayed updated).
-I studied for the Series 7 for fun, and kept teaching myself HTML along the way.
+On St. John in the USVI, I started working for a venture capitalist as his personal “tech assistant” (mostly making sure his Blackberries stayed updated).
+I kept teaching myself HTML along the way.

 My passion is bridging connections and making interactions clear and intuitive—-whether it’s explaining to my family in the woods of West Virginia about what Burning Man is and why I go or helping a client communicate the value of their product to their customers in a digital space.

-I know that new growth comes from listening to the world more creatively…then leveraging my natural OCD tendencies to build systems so more people can access the ideas and information they need to improve their lives.
+As my client, I help you grow by looking and listening to the world more creatively…figuring out where YOUR special thing fits and how to reach the people you can help most…then leveraging my natural OCD tendencies to build systems so more people can access your ideas and products to improve their lives.

 Click here to listen to my podcast interview on The Truth About Marketing with Kevin Rogers.
 We cover a ton including:

 – My work process for building websites that sell millions

 – Favorite books and blogs

 – The most valuable real estate on every website

 – How I combined an art degree with her love of data